 Rigid Plastic – Accepted Curbside, Multi-Family & Depot

-Most rigid plastic packaging is accepted under the Multi-Material BC (MMBC) program.
+Most rigid plastic packaging is accepted in the Recycle BC program.
 This includes plastic take-out cups, bowls and lids; microwavable bowls and cups; plastic bottles, jugs, jars, tubs and trays (including caps, tops, lids and pumps); rigid plastic clamshells for baked goods, fruit, eggs, etc.; plastic garden pots and seedling trays; and plastic pails less than 25 litres, for laundry detergent, pet food, etc. Rigid plastic packaging used to protect toys, electronics or other products within a corrugated cardboard or boxboard box, is also accepted and can be included with your container recycling.

 Remember to empty and rinse containers.
 Labels may be left affixed to your plastic packaging as they can be lifted off during the recycling process.

 x Containers for paint, motor oil, vehicle lubricants, and antifreeze.

 x Containers for pesticides with the words danger, warning or poison, and precautionary octagon or diamond symbols with skull and crossbones. (contact the Recycling Council of BC for safe disposal options)

 x Products, such as lawn furniture, garden hoses, tarps, coat hangers, kitchen tools

 x Toys (contact the Recycling Council of BC for recycling electronic or battery-operated toys)

 Blister Packaging – Accepted Curbside, Multi-Family & Depot

 Rigid plastic that is glued to a paper or boxboard backing is recyclable, as long as the paper and plastic portions of the packaging are separated.
 This packaging type is commonly used for batteries, electronics, toothbrushes and other personal care products, and toys.